 1. Dashboard comparing online mentions of three companies

-The first dashboard compares 3 companies – Apple, Google, and Microsoft – based on the coverage they’ve received from a multitude of sources on the internet.
+compares 3 companies – Apple, Google, and Microsoft – based on the coverage they’ve received from a multitude of sources on the internet.
 It picks out forward-looking statements about these companies within articles, and plots them in a chart.
 While it’s a marvel that they can extract such unstructured data, and plot it accurately on a graph, it only gets more interesting when we explore the kind of visualization they’ve used.

 It starts with a ‘Customize view’ option which allows users to customize the chart by a variety of pre-set filters like product, country, language, and a host of other criteria.
 This enables extremely targeted research.
 Further, you can segment the chart by positive or negative sentiment based on the type of analysis being conducted.
 But it doesn’t stop here.